lenala/azure-gradle-plugins/README.md

 ## Web App on Linux

+`appServiceOnLinux` block should be specified, with the values:

 Name | Value
 ---|---
 runtimeStack | Base image name.
 Right now possible values are: {'TOMCAT 9.0-jre8', 'TOMCAT 8.5-jre8}